lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 ## Ruby
 In order to get your blog running locally, you'll need to install the programming language Ruby with Devkit included.
-I downloaded the latest version for Windows from [here](https://rubyinstaller.org/downloads/).
+You can download the latest version for Windows from [here](https://rubyinstaller.org/downloads/).

 After the basic installation of Ruby you will be prompted to install the optional Devkit.
 You will need the Devkit in order to install Jekyll successfully.